nikolozsec/webr/README.md

 ### Useful for ###

-* Vulnerability scanning - allowing you to identify which websites are available
+* Vulnerability scanning - identify websites/domains that are available from a list
-* Penetration testing - allowing you to identify IP addresses that you can use for infrastructure testing
+* Penetration testing - identify IP addresses for domains that you can use for infrastructure testing
 * Creating domain lists

 ### Comments ###